calacademy-research/assembly_etc/categories/scaflens/README.md

 outputs basic stats.
 See [hifiasm output scaflens](example_1.md) created by ```make_scaflens.sh hifiasm.asm.bp.p_ctg.fasta```

-The script add_busco_stats_to_scaflens.sh with a scaflens file argument and a BUSCO directory argument (or a full_table.tsv) will add per contig BUSCO info to the file as seen in this [example of scalfens with busco counts](example_2.md).
+The script add_busco_stats_to_scaflens.sh with a scaflens file argument and a BUSCO directory argument (or a full_table.tsv) will add per contig BUSCO info to the file as seen in this [example of scaflens with busco counts](example_2.md).
 For example,
 ```
 ptg000005l	252310368	  252,310,368	18.09%	1	B:920 C:875 F:9 D:28 d:36	telomeres: TOP BOTTOM